You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 You won’t throw away a pod after each use.
 At the same time, you will save money by substituting the rather expensive single-use capsules with a reusable version.

-Vertuoline Nespresso machines read the barcode situated around the pod’s rim and accordingly adjust their flow rate, the volume of water that passes through the grounds, the water temperature, etc.
+Vertuoline Nespresso machines read the barcode situated around the pod’s rim and accordingly adjust their flow rate, the amount of water that passes through the grounds, the water temperature, etc.

-So it’s up to you to decide which one suits your taste better.
+So it’s up to you to decide which one suits your preferences better.

 There are some consumers that have the one that makes 8 oz. of coffee but manually stop the water flow earlier so that they have a more concentrated cup.

 - The pod can fit less coffee grounds, which results in a weaker cup of Joe.

 If you aren’t willing to settle for such an outcome you can try to make improvements – use the back of the spoon to tamp down the coffee while pouring it in.